VickeeX/Auto-Deploy-Hadoop/README.md

 # Auto-Deploy-Hadoop
-# use fabric execute on master
+use fabric, only execute on master
+"-m" followed with master's ip, "-s" followed with slaves' ip

 ```
 $ apt-get install python-pip -y
 $ pip install fabric==1.14.0